Appearance

 WARNING

-API keys are shown only once when created.
+API keys are shown only once when created or rotated.
 Store them securely.
-If you lose a key, you'll need to create a new one.
+If you lose a key, you can rotate it to get a new one.

 Using an API Key